awsdocs/aws-doc-sdk-examples/python/example_code/ecr/README.md

-# EventBridge Scheduler code examples for the SDK for Python
+# Amazon ECR code examples for the SDK for Python

 ## Overview

-Shows how to use the AWS SDK for Python (Boto3) to work with Amazon EventBridge Scheduler.
+Shows how to use the AWS SDK for Python (Boto3) to work with Amazon Elastic Container Registry (Amazon ECR).

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_EventBridge Scheduler allows you to create, run, and manage tasks on a schedule from one central, managed service._
+_Amazon ECR is a fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images._

 ## ⚠ Important